PyConPL/Book/2016/presentations/Debugging_of_CPython_processes_with_gdb/text.md

  106            pop = heapq.heappop
  107            while q:
- 108                time, priority, action, argument = checked_event = q[0]
+ 108                time, priority, action, argument = checked_event =
+                        q[0]
  109                now = timefunc()
  110                if now < time:
 >111                    delayfunc(time - now)
  112                else:
  113                    event = pop(q)
- 114                    # Verify that the event was not removed or altered 115                    # by another thread after we last looked at q[0].
+ 114                    # Verify that the event was not removed/altered
+ 115                    # by another thread after we last looked at q[0].
  116                    if event is checked_event: